MicrosoftLearning/mslearn-github/Instructions/GH-300/10-exercise-customize-your-github-copilot-experience.md

+---
+lab:
+  topic: GH-300
+  title: "Customize your GitHub Copilot experience"
+  description: "Learn how to customize GitHub Copilot’s behavior with custom instructions, prompts, and custom agents for your specific development workflows."
+---

 # Customize your GitHub Copilot experience

 In this exercise, you’ll customize GitHub Copilot’s behavior with custom instructions, prompts, and custom agents for your specific development workflows.